capjamesg/indieweb-utils/docs/source/usage.rst

 This function verifies that an authorization server has returned a valid response and redeems a token.

 You can leave the "me" value equal to None if any URL should be able to access your service.

 Otherwise, set "me" to the URL of the profile that should be able to access your service.

 Setting a me value other than None may be useful if you are building personal services that nobody else should be able to access.

-If successful, this function will return a None value for "message" and the JSON object returned by an IndieAuth authorization server.
-This JSON object should look like this:
+If successful, this function will return an IndieAuthResponse object that looks like this:

+.. autoclass:: indieweb_utils.IndieAuthResponse

+This class contains an endpoint_response value.
+This value is equal to the JSON response sent by the IndieAuth web server.

+An example endpoint response will look like this:

 .. code-block:: python